yannawr/catline-bash/README.md

 This script was inspired by OFJAAH videos.

+You can check the version written in Go [here](https://github.com/yannawr/catline)

 ## Requirements:

 None, really.
 But remember if running as portable, ensure this script has execute permissions.
 Use `chmod +x ./catline.sh` to grant permissions.